 There are a few individuals who do not have to register.
 For example, those who make less than $2,000 per year from construction work are exempt from the registration process.
 If you are only working on your own property or real estate, you also do not have to register.
-In most other cases, you’ll have to get yourself listed as a contractor with the Iowa Division of Labor Services.
+You’ll have to get yourself listed as a contractor with the Iowa Division of Labor Services in most other cases.

 For specific trade licenses, you can check the IDED website at www.iowaeconomicdevelopment.com.

 When it comes to obtaining your contractor’s license, there are two primary steps: submitting a license application and passing your specific exam.
 No matter where you are, you can benefit from professional help.
 At Contractor Training Center, we have helped thousands of entrepreneurs get the licenses they need to thrive.

 Preparing for a contractor’s exam can be time-consuming and stressful if you attempt to do it on your own.
 Rather than risk going into your exam unprepared, you can rest assured by enlisting the help of our training resources.
 Our materials will guide you through every step of the process, no matter where you want to do business in Iowa.

 Our exam prep is available for the ICC W11, W12, and W13 exams.
 We offer extensive prep classes as well as books and tabs to help you prepare extensively.
 Our materials are never patronizing.
 Instead, we provide you with pertinent information in an accessible and engaging way.
 We strive to make it as easy as possible to recall information when it comes time for you to take your exam.
 When you take advantage of our resources, you’ll ace your necessary exams and be able to start working as a qualified contractor in no time.